95cs/95cs/README.md

-hello ChatGpt, please make me a list of skills based on my CV but don't put all the skills that are there, put only the important and valuable ones thanks
+hello Gemini, please make me a list of skills based on my CV but don't put all the skills that are there, put only the important and valuable ones thanks

 ---